You only have a limited amount of time to file an asbestos claim

 While asbestos trust funds represent a great source of financial compensation for the victims of occupational asbestos exposure, they also entail a series of eligibility requirements, as well as a strict time limit.

 In the context of asbestos litigation, the statute of limitations refers to the period of time during which one can seek financial compensation from asbestos trust funds.
-Thus, if you were diagnosed with mesothelioma, lung cancer or asbestosis as a consequence of asbestos exposure in the workplace, your asbestos claim must be submitted within a certain period of time in order to be approved by the board of trustees.
+Thus, if you were diagnosed with mesothelioma, lung cancer, or asbestosis as a consequence of asbestos exposure in the workplace, your asbestos claim must be submitted within a certain period of time in order to be approved by the board of trustees.
 Otherwise, you will not be able to recover compensation for your injury.

 The statute of limitations for asbestos claims is different for each state.
 It varies between one and six years.
 If you fail to submit your asbestos claim within the period of time specific to your state, it will not be processed and you will no longer be eligible for financial compensation.

 For wrongful death lawsuits, however, the statute of limitations is different.
-If you are willing to recover compensation on behalf of a deceased family member, you should be aware that the statute of limitation takes effect the moment your loved one passes away.
+If you are willing to recover compensation on behalf of a deceased family member, you should be aware that the statute of limitations takes effect the moment your loved one passes away.

 The time you have to file a wrongful death lawsuit is also shorter than the statute of limitations for asbestos claims.
 Depending on where you live, you have between 1 and 3 years to take legal recourse.
 The following family members can file a wrongful death lawsuit: